33ac/13ha LNR, SMI

-The grassland across the south of the reserve is bisected by old reed-filled drainage ditches.
-It contains a large concentration of betony and, in the wetter patches, southern marsh orchids and ragged robin.
-It also has three large patches of the rare yellow loosestrife.
+The marshy grassland is grazed by cattle and is bisected by old reed-filled drainage ditches.
+South Marsh has a large concentration of betony and, in the wetter patches, southern marsh orchids and ragged robin.
+It and East Marsh also have large patches of the rare yellow loosestrife.

-The reserve attracts marshland birds such as sedge warbler and reed bunting, with green and great spotted woodpeckers and tawny owl in the woods.
+Birdlife includes migrants such as blackcap, whitethroat and chiffchaff, and resident woodpeckers, jackdaws and tawny owl.
 Kestrel and sparrowhawk nest in the large trees regularly, and sometimes hobby.

 Upminster station is about 20 minutes walk.
-Buses from Upminster station runs along St Mary's Lane.
+Buses from Upminster station run along St Mary's Lane.

 Accessible at all times.